studioalgorhythmics/sensoriumofanimals/tactile_interfacing/readme.md

 #Read me
-ver 160125 by Akitoshi Honda
+A project by Akitoshi Honda in collaboration with Studio ALgorhythmics.

 ##Introduction
 Python 2.x code for beagle bone green to do motor control with Adafruit I2C multiplexer TCA9548 and DRV2605 motor driver.